Love Those Technology Stocks That Pay Dividends

 Cisco: A Dividend Stock For Tech Sector Diversification

 A good money management plan calls for diversification.
 So, wanting to increase the sector diversity of my dividend-paying stocks, I bought my first Cisco shares in 2013.

 The Dividends Deluxe holds 39 stocks in total.
 And each dividend stock, including Cisco, is linked to its most recent dividend stock review.

 So, let’s dig into the Cisco stock analysis and the Cisco dividend details!
-The company is a favorite stock pick by many dividend investors for its rising stream of dividend income.
+The company is a favorite stock pick by many dividend investors for making a rising stream of dividends.

 Cisco Company Background